practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

-The main challenge of object-oriented programming lies not in building objects, but in understanding and defining their relationships to each other and to the outside world.
-Object-oriented programming promises to help us produce software that is resilient and easy to change, but these benefits can only be realized when the integration points between objects are allowed to take center stage in design discussions.
+> **CREDIT:** While this article is my own work, it is based on ideas I got from
+> a very different but interesting early draft from Practicing Ruby reader
+> [Mike Subelsky][subelsky].
+I owe him a huge hat tip for suggesting that we should cover
+> this topic, and for helping me get started with it.

-The challenge of sensibly connecting a set of objects together to perform a complex task is one that confounds beginner and experienced programmers alike.
-The question of how to put instances of information-hiding, single-responsibility-discharging, message-passing classes in touch with one another is hard to answer.
-In fact, it is hard to even reason about it without getting trapped by analysis paralysis.
-This explains why so many of us who are otherwise decent programmers struggle with this particular aspect of object-oriented programming.
+The challenge of sensibly connecting a set of objects together to perform a complex task is one that confounds programmers of all skill levels.
+In fact, it is hard to reason about the relationships between objects without getting trapped by analysis paralysis.
+With that in mind, it is no surprise that so many of us  struggle with this particular aspect of object-oriented programming.

 But like so many other problems we encounter in our work, this one can be simplified greatly by introducing a common vocabulary and some rough